sudarpo/az-900-notes/2-Describe Core Azure Services.md

 - Azure virtual machines: create and use virtual machines in the cloud.
   _Similar to EC2 Instances (AWS)_

 - Virtual machine scale sets: Azure compute resource that you can use to deploy and manage a set of identical VMs.
   _Similar to Auto Scaling (in AWS)_

-- App services: quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
-A fully managed platform for building, deploying and scaling your web apps.
+- [App services](https://docs.microsoft.com/en-gb/learn/modules/identify-azure-solutions/9-explore-azure-app-service): quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
+  - A fully managed platform for building, deploying and scaling your web apps.
-  _Similar to Elastic Beanstalk and LightSail (in AWS)_
+  - _Similar to Elastic Beanstalk and LightSail (in AWS)_

+> #### Key features of Azure App Service
+>
+> - Multiple languages and frameworks.
+App Service has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python.
+You can also run PowerShell and other scripts or executables as background services.
+> - DevOps optimization.
+Set up continuous integration and deployment with Azure DevOps, GitHub, BitBucket, Docker Hub, or Azure Container Registry.
+Promote updates through test and staging environments.
+Manage your apps in App Service by using Azure PowerShell or the cross-platform command-line interface (CLI).
+> - Global scale with high availability.
+Scale up or out manually or automatically.
+Host your apps anywhere in Microsoft's global datacenter infrastructure, and the App Service SLA promises high availability.
+> - Connections to SaaS platforms and on-premises data.
+Choose from more than 50 connectors for enterprise systems (such as SAP), SaaS services (such as Salesforce), and internet services (such as Facebook).
+Access on-premises data using Hybrid Connections and Azure Virtual Networks.
+> - Security and compliance.
+App Service is ISO, SOC, and PCI compliant.
+Authenticate users with Azure Active Directory or with social login (Google, Facebook, Twitter, and Microsoft).
+Create IP address restrictions and manage service identities.
+> - Application templates.
+Choose from an extensive list of application templates in the Azure Marketplace, such as WordPress, Joomla, and Drupal.
+> - Visual Studio integration.
+Dedicated tools in Visual Studio streamline the work of creating, deploying, and debugging.
+> - API and mobile features.
+App Service provides turn-key CORS support for RESTful API scenarios, and simplifies mobile app scenarios by enabling authentication, offline data sync, push notifications, and more.
+> - Serverless code.
+Run a code snippet or script on-demand without having to explicitly provision or manage infrastructure, and pay only for the compute time your code actually uses.

 - Functions: are ideal when you're concerned only about the code running your service and not the underlying platform or infrastructure.
   _Similar to AWS Lambda_

 - Azure Container Instances (ACI).

   - Azure Container Instances offers the fastest and simplest way to run a container in Azure without having to manage any virtual machines or adopt any additional services.
   - It is a PaaS offering that allows you to upload your containers, which it will run for you.
   - _Similar to Elastic Container Service ECS, and Fargate (in AWS)_

 - Azure Kubernetes Service (AKS).
 Azure Kubernetes Service (AKS) is a complete orchestration service for containers with distributed architectures and large volumes of containers.
 Orchestration is the task of automating and managing a large number of containers and how they interact.
   _Similar to Elastic Kubernetes Service ECS (in AWS)_